zatorck/jquery-bootstrap-year-calendar/README.md

 Tiggered: When year is changed to any

 Event name: `jqyc.dayChoose` .
+Tiggered: When day in range is choosen

+Event name: `jqyc.notMinDayChoose` .
+Tiggered: When day out of range is choosen

+Event name: `jqyc.notMaxDayChoose` .
+Tiggered: When day out of range is choosen

+Event name: `jqyc.outOfRangeDayChoose` .
-Tiggered: When any day is choosen
+Tiggered: When day out of range is choosen

+## Mode: rangepicker events reference
+Event name: `jqyc.rangeChoose` .
+Tiggered: When valid range is choosen

 ## Event example
 ```html